gloignon/fakegazing/README.md

 # fakegazing
 Simulated eye tracking recording to test automated analysis methods

 We simulated data mimicking the format and some features of a recording produced by the Tobii Pro Glasses 2 mobile eye tracker.
 The simulated subjective video was produced with PowerPoint software then edited with Gimp.
-It consists of 22 slides grouped into eight disturbing events (e.g. sensor hidden by hand).
+The bloom effect and timestamp were added with ffmpeg.
+The video consists of 22 "slides" grouped into eight perturbation events (e.g. sensor hidden by hand).
 The slides are shown for one second each, forming a video with a total duration of 22 seconds.
 The visual stimulus appearing in the video imitates an item from a reading comprehension test (i.e. item stem, question, choices).

 ![image](https://user-images.githubusercontent.com/12416756/119512100-04717380-bd41-11eb-8542-69a81a8bb3ff.png)